Work can get stressful- especially as a vet.

 Nearly 85% of vets have experienced some form of intimidation from a client at some stage in their careers (and quite possibly in the last month!) so having policies to deal with these incidents is imperative .

-That said, many rude clients behave in such a manner as they are not being cared for well in practice.
+That said, many rude clients behave in such a manner if they are not treated well.
 Communication failures are at the heart of this problem, so helping to improve client communications is key to building mutually trusting relationships between the healthcare team and the public.

 For resources on how to tackle stress, click below: